NickMcConnell/FAangband/docs/attack.rst

 Dragon Scale Mails
   These extremely rare pieces of armour come in many different colors, each protecting you against the relevant dragons.
 Naturally they are all resistant to acid damage.
-They also occasionally allow you to breathe as a dragon would.
-Dragon Scale Mails can also have egos as well.
+They allow you to to take the form of a dragon, and once you have to breathe as a dragon would.
+Dragon Scale Mails can also have their own ego types.

 Ego Helms:
 ----------